 - Leadership U[niversity] - This program is a partnership with the Andrew W. Mellon Foundation offering individual grants of $75,000 to "early-career leaders from all areas of theatre," and continuing ed grants of $5,000 to mid-career and veteran professionals.
 It's meant to prepare recipients "from all areas of the theatre for greater leadership responsibilities and long-term careers in the theatre."
 Deadlines vary, but can be found here.
 (Some are also available for individuals.)

 - Global Connections - This program, also funded by the Mellon Foundation, is composed of cultural exchange grants meant to encourage international collaboration that range from $5,000 travel grants to $10,000 project development grants.
-There are two application cycles a year, with deadlines in March and October.
+There are two application cycles a year, and the deadlines can be found here.
 (Some are also available for individuals.)
-Currently, the application cycle is not open.

 Grants for Individuals: